Lungs Acinar Adenocarcinoma

 a) Predominant Acinar Adenocarcinoma

 This is the most common type.
-The word “predominant” means that when doctors look at the tumor tissue under the microscope, the majority (or the biggest part) of the tissue shows acinar structures.
+The word “predominant” means that when doctors look at the tissue under the microscope, the majority (or the biggest part) of the tissue shows acinar structures.

 b) Mixed Acinar Adenocarcinoma